IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 | EconomicBaseYear    | Base year for economic parameters affected by the discount rate                                                                                                                                                                                                 | year   |
 | AnnualDiscountRate  | Annual discount rate                                                                                                                                                                                                                                            | p.u.   |

-A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
+A time step greater than one hour is a convenient way to reduce the number of load levels in the time scope.
 The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a tri-hourly time step).